 - 1.14 The NPPF (2012) and Planning Practice Guidance (NPPG, first issued in 2014) set out the Government's planning policies relevant to the work of all planning authorities.
 They constitute guidance for planning authorities and decision-takers in drawing up plans and are a material consideration in determining applications.
 The development plan remains the starting point for determining applications and planning law requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise. - 1.15 The NPPF states that Local Plans should set out the strategic priorities for the area.
 This should include policies to deliver the homes and jobs needed in the area and conservation and enhancement of the environment, including landscape.
 National Parks are identified as areas where development should be restricted and the NPPF confirms that National Parks have the highest status of protection in relation to landscape and scenic beauty. - 1.16 The UK Government National Parks Vision and Circular (2010) provides policy guidance specifically for the English National Parks and for all those whose decisions or actions might affect them.
 The Circular calls for a renewed focus on achieving the two National Park purposes and for the fostering of vibrant, healthy and productive living and working communities. - 1.17 In March 2016 the Government published a policy paper 'National Parks: 8-point plan for England (2016 to 2020)' which sets out how the Government intends to protect, promote and enhance the National Parks in England from now until 2020.
-The paper reaffirms the Government's commitment to the English National Parks, recognising them as "...national treasures at the heart of our national identity." - 1.18 The NPPF, National Parks Circular, NPPG and the 8-point plan have been taken into account in the preparation of this Local Plan.
+The paper reaffirms the Government's commitment to the English National Parks, recognising them as "...national treasures at the heart of our national identity." - 1.18 In January 2018 the Government published 'A Green Future: Our 25 Year Plan to Improve the Environment'.
+The Environment Plan sets out the Government's goals for improving the environment, within a generation.
+It details how the Government will work with local communities and businesses to do this.
+The Plan includes the commitment to continue to conserve and enhance the natural beauty of National Parks, while recognising that they are living landscapes that support rural communities. - 1.19 The NPPF, National Parks Circular, NPPG and the 8-point plan have been taken into account in the preparation of this Local Plan.